• Skip to primary navigation

 Keto Red Velvet Cake

-Deliciously rich, moist keto red velvet cake, topped with a fluffy keto cream cheese frosting and garnished with chopped pecans, is the perfect sugar-free dessert for holidays and special occasions.
+Rich and moist keto red velvet cake, topped with a fluffy keto cream cheese frosting, is a delicious sugar-free version of a classic dessert.

 16 slices